dair-ai/dair-ai.github.io/_posts/2020-03-30-An_Illustrated_Guide_to_Graph_Neural_Networks.md

 *The violet square is a simple feed-forward NN applied on the embeddings (white envelopes) from the neighbouring nodes.
 The recurrent function (red triangle) applied to the current embedding (white envelope) and summation of edge neural network outputs (black envelopes) to obtain the new embedding (white envelope prime).*

 \\
-This process is performed on all nodes in the network parallelly as embeddings in layer ***L+1*** depend on embeddings in layer ***L***.
+This process is performed, in parallel, on all nodes in the network as embeddings in layer ***L+1*** depend on embeddings in layer ***L***.
 Which is why, in practice, we don’t need to ‘move’ from one node to another to carry out Message Passing.

 \\
 **Note:** *The sum over the edge neural network outputs (black envelopes in the diagram) is invariant of the order of the outputs.*